Consolidation

 Part 1: Where does Consolidation fit into a Learning Episode?

-In a previous section, I shared three possible structures for a Learning Episode.
+In a previous section, I shared my Building Blocks of a Learning Episode:

-Consolidation comes after the We Do and before Purposeful Practice in each structure.
+Consolidation comes after the We Do and before Purposeful Practice.
 Its purpose is to solidify the skills the teacher has modelled, preparing students to use those skills more complexly.

 Part 2: What do good Consolidation exercises look like?